wispborne/Gates-Awakened/README.md

 Gates Awakened is a mod for the excellent game [Starsector](https://fractalsoftworks.com/).

-It adds a short series of missions that open up instantaneous travel between Gates from the ancient Domain of Man - but you are limited to only a small number of Gates, so adjust accordingly.
+It adds two short missions that open up instantaneous travel between Gates from the ancient Domain of Man - but you are limited to only a small number of Gates, so adjust accordingly.

 Gates Awakened tries to encourage early exploration and ease later-game traveling, without feeling like a cheat.
 While it is, of course, not canon, it fits smoothly into lore of the game.